bytewvr/blog/_posts/2022-09-10-Ftrace_terminal.md

   hello_kernel-9351  [011]    4516.614820: wake_up_probe:        (ffffffff9f0db3f0) pid=9338
   xfce4-terminal-9144  [004]  4516.614854: wake_up_probe:        (ffffffff9f0db3f0) pid=2682
 ```
-The trace report details how `hello_kernel` wakes up `kworker:7232` with pid 7232 which in turn wakes up our terminal emulator with pid 9144.
+The trace report details how `hello_kernel` wakes up `kworker:7232` with PID 7232 which in turn wakes up our terminal emulator with PID 9144.
 This nicely coincides with our observation from the kernelshark plot.
-While this demonstrates how `xfce4-terminal` wakes up, it raises the question how our ELF is interacting with the terminal emulator to get the string to be displayed.
-To this end we can check how tty's are implemented in linux.
+While this demonstrates how `xfce4-terminal` wakes up, it raises the question of how our ELF is interacting with the terminal emulator to get the string to be displayed.
+To this end we can check how tty's are implemented in Linux.
 # Linux terminals
 While modern terminals (tty) still share some building blocks with predecessors, some rearrangement and separation of processes into kernel and user space has occurred.
 Using our example program from before the terminal emulator `xfce4-terminal` that listens to user input is at the master end of a PTY pair that asynchronously transmits any keyboard entries to the PTY slave.
 When first starting the terminal a shell will be connected to the PTY slave side, here `zsh`.
 The child `hello_kernel` will inherit the PTY slave stdin/stdout/stderr from zsh and can through them write data back to the PTY master.
 While both `xfce4-terminal` and `hello_kernel` processes live in the userland, the PTY pair is part of the kernel.
 The following sketch illustrates the flow of text and is adapted from the book [The Linux Programming Interface](https://man7.org/tlpi/).
 ![PTY pair](/assets/imgs/ftrace_terminal_PTY_pair.png)
 Sandwiched between master and slave are the line discipline and TTY driver.
 The line discipline only processes the output of the PTY master and not the output of the slave.
 To such end, the line discipline manages the character buffer, echoes the keystrokes back to the master for display and handles editing commands such as escape codes.
 Upon pressing `Enter` the buffered characters are copied by the TTY driver to the PTY slave.
 The line disciplines available on `Arch linux` can be found in `/proc/tty/ldisc` and in my case are the [default](https://docs.kernel.org/driver-api/tty/n_tty.html) `n_tty` and raw `n_null`.
-To demonstrate connectednes between both sides of the pipe in our program we can obtain related PIDs through
+To demonstrate connectedness between both sides of the pipe in our program we can obtain related PIDs through
 ```
 PROMPT> ps -x --forest | grep 3487
   3461 pts/0    Sl+    0:00      \_ xfce4-terminal